emillumine/third-party/outils/config.md

         When set to True allow coop to identify and have 1 point (only if FTOP)

 - ENTRANCE_ADD_PT_EVENT_NAME = 'Add 1 point name throught easy validate' (default : 'Validation service comité'')

+- ENTRANCE_MISSED_SHIFT_BEGIN_MSG (default :  "")

+        This message is dispayed when time to register is last

 ### Member space

 - EM_URL = ''